cdeck3r/SmartMeter/install_raspi.md

 Install the project's SmartMeter software on the Raspberry Pi.

-* Copy the content of `raspi` directory onto the Raspberry Pi
+Copy the content of repo's `raspi` directory onto the Raspberry Pi into the `$HOME/smartmeter` directory.
+Alternatively, you may want to run the install script.

 ```bash
 curl -L https://raw.githubusercontent.com/cdeck3r/SmartMeter/master/raspi/install.sh | bash